-In Rome during this period the social and political world was undergoing a violent transformation.
-There are many reasons why the late Republic created two political parties, the Optimates, basically Conservative old established wealthy families such as that of the great general Pompey and the Populares extolling the virtues of the common man but itself, as a party, led by renegade members of Optimate families, like that of Gaius Julius Caesar.
+In Rome, during this period, the social and political world was undergoing a violent transformation.
+There are many reasons why the late Republic created two political parties; the Optimates, basically Conservative old established wealthy families such as that of the great general Pompey and the Populares extolling the virtues of the common man but itself, as a party, led by renegade members of Optimate families, like that of Gaius Julius Caesar.

 Small farms were bought up by the Optimates to make vast estates that were then mismanaged as a result of which Rome could not always feed itself.
-Hundreds of thousands of freed slaves from occupied territories, now employed on farms in Italy and more settled areas of the Empire, created a class of jobless, idle Romans who moved to the cities.
+Hundreds of thousands of freed slaves from occupied territories, now employed on farms in Italy and more settled areas of the Empire created a class of jobless, idle Romans who moved to the cities.
 The vast wealth pouring into Rome from all corners of the occupied territories provided the temptation and opportunity for corruption.
 Altogether a recipe for disaster that was to bring the Republic down through a series of civil wars and internal political strife.
-It fell to a man called Gaius Julius Caesar to grab the reins and become the first dictator and for Augustus in 27 BC to become the first Roman Emperor although he never gave himself that title.
+It fell to a man called Gaius Julius Caesar to take the reins and become the first dictator and for Augustus in 27 BC to become the first Roman Emperor although he never gave himself that title.

-In 61 and 60 BC Julius made his mark in Spain, developing his reputation as a military commander by winning considerable victories over the Spanish Calaici and Lusitani tribes and even marching into the north west of Spain that had never before been subdued.
-After an eventful interim subduing Gaul and Britain he came back to Spain in 49 BC, by now a committed Populares, to defeat Pompey’s legions at the Battle of Ilerda.
-This was the occasion of the famous 27 day forced march from Rome to Spain.
+In 61 and 60 BC, Julius Caesar made his mark in Spain, developing his reputation as a military commander by winning important victories over the Spanish Calaici and Lusitani tribes and even marching into the north-west of Spain, an area that had never before been conquered.
+While Caesar was subduing the natives, he had cause to call at Carmona (east of Seville) and wrote later, in his De Bello Civile, about Carmona’s ‘mighty wall’.

 The Pax Romana or Roman Peace was a period of relative peace throughout the Empire that lasted from 27 BC, the accession of Augustus to 180 AD, the death of Marcus Aurelius, a period that saw the Romanization of the western world.
-Spain, in particular Baetica, is often seen as the ultimate example of this process.
+Spain, in particular, Baetica, is often seen as the ultimate example of this process.